TeamLumi/luminescent-team/rom-hacking/scripting/animation-commands/acmd-end.md

 _ACMD_END()
 ```

-The above script will end the animation after facing the actor down.
+The above script will end the animation after facing the entity down.